pdjr-signalk/pdjr-skplugin-devantech/README.md

 A device must be defined here before it can be configured for use in a module definition.
-The plugin installation includes device definitions for Devantech relay modules that were usable in the Signal K context and that were available at the time of release.
+The plugin includes a single device definition suitable for all DS-series Devantech relay modules that were available at the time of release.
-If you need to add an unsupported device, then read-on.

 Each device definition has the following properties.

 | Property      | Default | Description |